-Credentials Committee - An ABA Committee responsible for determining whether residents' training is acceptable, registrants meet requirements for admission to examination, candidates meet the requirements for certification and subspecialty certification, and diplomates meet requirements for recertification or maintenance of certification.
+Credentialing Committee - An ABA Committee responsible for determining whether residents' training is acceptable, registrants meet requirements for admission to examination, candidates meet the requirements for certification and subspecialty certification, and diplomates meet requirements for recertification or continuing certification.

-Decision Deadline - A time limit we establish for all documentation to be received to make a decision about admission into the examination system.
+Decision Deadline - A time limit the ABA establishes for all documentation to be received to make a decision about admission into the examination system.